 ***While Neem oil won’t necessarily kill beneficial insects, it may repel them from your garden.
 For this reason, apply this and any other form of insecticide or repellant with care.***

 5. Essential Oils

-Create a cocktail of equal parts thyme, peppermint, clove, and rosemary oils – 4-5 drops of each should suffice.
+Create a cocktail of equal parts thyme, peppermint, clove, and rosemary oils (all available from here)- 4-5 drops of each should suffice.
 Mix this solution into a small spray bottle filled with water.
 Shake well and apply to infested plants.
 This potent mix of essential oils will kill most garden insect pests as well as their eggs and larvae.
-This combination also works great as a general purpose outdoor / indoor insect repellant!
+This combination also works great as a general purpose outdoor / indoor insect repellent!

 Learn more about using essential oils in the garden in this great article.

 There are many premixed all-natural insecticidal soaps treatments available for garden pest-control.
 Always remember to read and follow the instructions provided with these products to avoid inadvertently harming any beneficial species of insect that may be present in your garden.

 In some cases, it may be easier to introduce new or bolster existing populations of predator insects into areas infested with aphids.
 The most well-known of these is the ladybird or ladybug beetle which may be purchased in bulk from most gardening and farming equipment suppliers, or even from Amazon.
 Also known for their appetite for aphids are hoverfly larvae and green lacewings.
 Lacewing eggs may also be purchased, however hoverflies will need to be drawn into your garden naturally.
 Do this by planting fragrant herbs such as garlic, catnip, and oregano whose flowers attract these tiny predators.
 You can also grow herbs like clover, mint, dill, fennel, and yarrow around your garden to naturally attract ladybugs and lacewings.

 Further Reading: 10 Ways To Attract Beneficial Insects To Your Garden